-In an address to the 70th annual meeting of the Canadian Tuberculosis and Respiratory Disease Association on June 1, Dr. Grzybowski suggested that one means of accelerating this rate of decline is chemoprohylaxis - the administration of the anti-tuberculosis drug INH in order to prevent the disease.
+In an address to the 70th annual meeting of the Canadian Tuberculosis and Respiratory Disease Association on June 1, Dr. Grzybowski suggested that one means of accelerating this rate of decline is chemoprohylaxis - the administration of the anti-tuberculosis drug INH in one-fifth of the Canadian population is positive to the tuberculin skin test and it would be highly impractical to place four million people on anti-TB pills.